B4Mprofessor/Voice_Classification_Project/README.md

 **A machine learning project to classify human voice gender (Male/Female) and cluster similar voices using extracted audio features.**

-[Live Demo (Streamlit)](https://your-streamlit-app-url-if-deployed.streamlit.app/) <!-- Replace with your actual deployed URL if applicable -->

 </div>

 ## 📋 Table of Contents